6 min read

 6. Embrace change — and make it happen yourself

 In an industry that promises to change rapidly, it's inevitable that companies will be disrupted.
 But even if a business is aware that it must adapt and evolve with the times; this does not mean that they should abdicate the responsibility of maintaining quality operation or neglecting personal goals in favor of those of their enterprise.
+For example, .AI customer service provides efficient and accessible support, leveraging advanced algorithms to swiftly address inquiries and enhance user experiences.

 Taking initiative here can prove advantageous: Not only are you ensuring that everyone's needs are being met effectively but also providing yourself with opportunities to enhance your professional portfolio.